williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ### Example CSS styling for the Okta Sign-In Widget

-Below is some example CSS, which will give you an idea of how you can style the Okta Sign-In Widget.
-You can try out the CSS style below by copying the `<style>` tag below into the `<head>` section of the `login-to-okta.html` file that you created above.
+Below is an in-line CSS example, which gives you an idea of how you can style the Okta Sign-In Widget.
+Try the following style below by copying the `<style>` tag below into the `<head>` section of the `login-to-okta.html` file that you created above.